tubs-c3e/grlib-archive/designs/leon3-xilinx-kc705/README.txt

 to enable processor disassembly to console launch modelsim with the option: "-gdisas=1"

-USE_MIG_INTERFACE_MODEL - Use MIG simulation model for faster simulation run time
+USE_MIG_INTERFACE_MODEL - Use MIG simulation model for faster simulation run time (Option can now be controlled via 'make xconfig')

 disas - Enable processor disassembly to console

-DEBUG - Enable extra debug information when using Micron DDR3 models

 Design specifics
 ----------------

-* Synthesis should be done using Vivado 2012.02 or newer

-* The DDR3 controller is implemented with Xilinx MIG Series7 1.6 and
+* The DDR3 controller is implemented with Xilinx MIG Series7 2.0 and
   runs of the 200 MHz clock.
 The DDR3 memory runs at 400 MHz (DDR3-800). grmon-2.0.30-74 or later is needed to detect the DDR3 memory.